 You’ll work closely with buyers to ensure the right amount of stock is sent to the right stores at the right time.
 You may also be involved in coordinating sales and promotional offers.
 A head for numbers will help with the essential forecasting and monitoring of sales.

-You’ll be guilty of tempting people to walk into stores and part ways with their money – simply by designing store layouts that are as irresistible as possible, from eye-catching window displays to envy-inducing mannequins.
+Working for a retailer, you'll be guilty of tempting people to walk into stores and part ways with their money – simply by designing store layouts that are as irresistible as possible, from eye-catching window displays to envy-inducing mannequins.

 You’ll spend your time creating look books, magazine spreads, marketing materials, bespoke packaging, websites and social media content.
 You may also design graphics to feature on clothing or accessories (sometimes called a print designer).

 You could work for agencies specialising in advertising design, magazines, publishers, local government, educational institutions and games companies – to name a few.

 While you may be able to start out in this career without a related qualification, career progression will be difficult without formal training.
 So, gaining a related degree or HND (eg in graphic design, visual art or 3D design) is advisable.